openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 #.
 Enable subsection gating for your course.
 For more information, see
    :ref:`enabling_subsection_gating`.

 #.
-Select the **Configure** icon for the subsection that must be completed
+Select the configuration icon (an image of gear) for the subsection that
-   first.
+   must be completed first.
 This is the prerequisite subsection.

    .. image:: ../../../shared/images/subsections-settings-icon.png
      :alt: The subsection settings icon circled.

 #.
 Select the **Access** tab of the subsections settings screen.

 #.
-Select **Make this subsection available as a prerequisite to other content**
+In the **Use as a Prerequisite** section, select **Make this subsection
-   in the **Use as a Prerequisite** section.
+   available as a prerequisite to other content**.

 #.
 Select **Save**.

 #.
-Select the **Configure** icon for the subsection that will be hidden until
+Select the configuration icon (an image of gear) for the subsection that
-   the prerequisite is complete.
+   will be hidden until the prerequisite is complete.

 #.
 Select the **Access** tab of the subsections settings screen.